TrondVQ/FYS_STK_P3/SHHS_dataset/README.md

 and:
 <EventConcept>Stage 3 sleep|3</EventConcept> -> where stage is from 1-3, with wake as 0.
 REM sleep|5 and 4 -> ? not in this data set

+### Combining the dataset
+The respiratory abnormalities which are the focus of the SHHS are apneas and hypopneas.
+An apnea is a complete or almost complete cessation of airflow, lasting at least 10 seconds, and usually associated with desaturation or an arousal.
+A hypopnea is a reduction in airflow (<70% of a “baseline” level), associated with desaturation or arousal."